 If the pressure is too low, then check the meter governor pressure with the appliance running.
 If this is incorrect it will need to be reset by the gas supplier.

 If the setting pressure is too low, but the meter pressure is acceptable, then a problem in the supply pipework is to be suspected.
 This will be dirt and debris, kinked or inadequate size pipes, restriction in a fitting or solder flashing across a joint.
-(NOTE: you will not get an accurate reading of the inlet pressure with a pressure gauge on the end of the supply pipe - this is the static pressure in the system.
-You must use a T piece and measure the supply pressure with the fire on High - the dynamic pressure).
-Refit and tighten the screw into the pressure test point when the test is complete.

-10.6 FLUE SPILLAGE MONITORING SYSTEM
+10.5 FLUE SPILLAGE MONITORING SYSTEM

 This fire is fitted with a flue spillage safety device (ODS).
 If the fire shuts down during use for no apparent reason then several things may be suspected.
 If a door or window has been opened creating a draught, then pilot disturbance is the problem, and removal of the draught should resolve this.
-If a grommet seal has been left out of the firebox then this also will also cause intermittent shutdown.
-The gas pressure reaching the fire must also be checked.
-The thermocouple connection into the back of the gas control valve may also have worked loose during installation, simply tighten to remedy if this is the case.
+The gas pressure reaching the fire must also be checked (again, recall your installer to check and rectify any problem).
+The thermocouple connection into the back of the gas control valve may also have worked loose during installation, simply get the installer to tighten.